Home > What's On

 Wickham Skeith Oil Syndicate

-The next order deadline after 30 November is 31 January.
+The next order deadline is March 31st.
 If you need oil, please email jerrybassett@icloud.com or, if you do not have access to email, call 07918 028621

 Our syndicate has been running for 16 years now and saved us collectively tens of thousands of pounds.
 Here is a reminder of the workings of the scheme.
 If you would like to try it out, just drop me an email with contact details.